miketeachestech/example-major-work-school-canteen-ordering-system/README.md

 | Student| lisa@school.com            | lisa123    |
 | Student| bart@school.com            | bart123    |
 | Student| maggie@school.com          | maggie123  |

+## Other Notes

+You might be wondering why RESTful design hasn't been strictly followed (e.g. using the appropriate HTTP verbs like DELETE when sending a request to delete a record).
+For simplicity, all form submissions in this project use POST or GET, even for actions like deleting items.
+While it's possible to simulate other HTTP methods (like DELETE or PUT) by using a hidden _method field and overriding the request method server-side, this adds extra complexity without much benefit in this case.
+Since standard HTML forms don’t support anything beyond GET and POST, sticking with those keeps the code cleaner and easier to maintain.

 ## License